Inferring microbial interactions with their environment from genomic and metagenomic data: Background

 for some time-interval, where $\b{\ol{c}}_i$ is a subset of the bound functions $\b{c}_i$.
 At the end of this time interval, the solution to \cref{linsys2} stops obeying the problem constraints, and new $B_i$ must be chosen.
 Putting this together, we can define a sequence of time intervals $[t_0,t_1),[t_1,t_2),...,[t_{n-1},T)$ such that solutions to the system defined by dynamic FBA for a community (\cref{FBA_summary,DFBAsim,y}) are solutions to the system of ODEs

 on the interval $[t_k,t_{k+1})$ for some invertible matrices $B^k_i$.

 The challenge of efficient forward simulation of DFBA is then in finding the matrices $B_i^k$, which may be non-unique.
 In previous work, we presented a method for choosing the set of $B_i^k$ that allow forward simulation so that $t_{k+1} > t_k$, and created a python packaged called \emph{SurfinFBA} for simulation.
-Furthermore, we have recently improved this method to increase the length of the time intervals $[t_k,t_{k+1})$ (see appendix).
+In brief, it is necessary to solve a new optimization problem defined by the time-derivative of the constraints of the original FBA linear program whenever a new $B_i^k$ is needed.
+Furthermore, we have recently improved this method to increase the length of the time intervals $[t_k,t_{k+1})$ (see supporting material S1 Text).
 This improvement is packaged with the MetConSIN package, which includes SurfinFBA.